Karuzi

-Karuzi is a city located in eastern Burundi.
+Karuzi, or Karusi, is a city located in eastern Burundi.
 It is the capital city of Karuzi Province.

 On 8 June 2020, Burundian president Pierre Nkurunziza died in Karuzi from cardiac arrest.

+The Natwe Turashoboye Hospital is in the city of Karusi, in the south of the Buhiga Health District.

+It is a tertiary public hospital serving a population of 251,592 as of 2014.